 Instructions

-- Put the ingredients for yakisoba sauce (sake, Japanese Worcestershire sauce, oyster sauce, ketchup, sugar, and soy sauce) in a bowl and mix them together.
+- In a bowl, combine the ingredients for yakisoba sauce (Japanese Worcestershire sauce, sake, sugar, soy sauce, oyster sauce, and ketchup) and mix them together.

-- Place the yakisoba noodles in a colander, rinse them under running water while loosening, and drain off the excess water.
+- Place yakisoba noodles in a colander, rinse them under running water while loosening them, and drain off any excess water.

 - Heat oil in a pan.
-Add the loosened noodles and cook them on both sides until they are lightly browned.
-Transfer the noodles to a plate temporarily.
+Add the noodles and cook them on both sides until lightly browned.
+Transfer the noodles to a plate and set aside.

-- Add the pork to the pan, sprinkle it with salt and black pepper, and sauté until the color changes.
-Then, add the vegetables in order of firmness (carrots, onions, and cabbage), and stir-fry them until they become tender.
+- Add the pork to the pan, sprinkle it with salt and black pepper, and sauté until it changes color.
+Then, add the vegetables in order of firmness (carrot, onion, and cabbage), and stir-fry until they are tender.

 - Move the stir-fried ingredients to one side of the pan and add the noodles to the empty space.
-Stir-fry the noodles while pouring yakisoba sauce over them, and mix them together.
-Once the noodles are coated with the sauce, combine them with the ingredients and stir-fry everything together for 1-2 minutes.
+Stir-fry the noodles while pouring the yakisoba sauce over them, and mix everything together.
+Once the noodles are evenly coated with the sauce, combine them with the other ingredients and stir-fry for 1-2 minutes.

-- Place yakisoba on a plate, sprinkle with aonori, and garnish with beni shoga.
+- Serve on a plate, sprinkle with aonori and bonito flakes, and garnish with beni shoga to taste.

 Notes

 - You can store it in the refrigerator for up to 2 days.
-However, it is recommended to consume it as soon as possible because the moisture in the yakisoba noodles evaporates over time, causing them to become hard.
+However, it is recommended to consume it as soon as possible because the moisture in the yakisoba noodles evaporates over time, causing them to dry out.

 Leave a Reply